cglima/bootcamp-ciencia-dados-unimedbh/package-template-master/README.md

-# package_name
+# image_processing

 Description.
-The package package_name is used to:
+The package image_processing is used to:
 	Processing:
 		- Histogram matching
 		- Structural similarity